Deep Rock Galactic Beginner's Guide

 While still a mine and dump kind of mining mission, the biggest difference is that you are hunting for 10 Aquarq plus an optional number of collectibles but without the benefit of the M.U.L.E., so your miners will have to return to the static rocket site to make your deposits.

 - The Aquarq is not out in the open like the Morkite in other mission types; you will need to look for small, blue crystals embedded in the walls and start digging through them to find the large chunk of Aquarq to be deposited.
-These can't be added to inventory; you're going to have to carry it to the rocket in order to deposit it -- and it'll take both hands to do.
+These can't be added to inventory, you're going to have to carry it to the rocket in both hands in order to deposit it.

 - If you're alone, feel free to drop it and take care of the spiders that are likely to swarm.
 It'll stay on the ground and roll around some, so keep an eye on where you've left it while you're busy kiting and killing!